brad90four/basic-web-scraper/README.md

 # basic-web-scraper
 First Basic Web Scraper with Python

-Takes user input for url, output text name and HTML tags to scrape.
+Takes user input for url, HTML tag and output file name.

-import requests and BeautifulSoup from bs4
+Will return .csv file with "|" as the delimiter.